rubenschagas/rodaroda/README.md

 Import the collection file available at assets/collections folder.

-Open the `Consulta de Produtos` request.
+Open the `Consulta de Localidades` request.

 ---